wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-to-configure.rst

     <policy>etc/shared/policy_file_to_enable.yml</policy>

-There are two ways to disable policies, the simplest one is by renaming the policy file by adding ``.disabled`` (or anything different from `.yaml` or `.yml`) after their YAML extension.
-The second is to disable them from the `ossec.conf` by adding a line such as
+There are two ways to disable policies.
+The simplest one is renaming the policy file by adding ``.disabled`` (or anything different from `.yaml` or `.yml`) after their YAML extension.
+The second is to disable them from the `ossec.conf` by adding a line such as the following:

 .. code-block:: xml